The seven best hunting dog breeds

 1. Labrador Retriever

 Labrador Retrievers are high-energy and loving dogs that were bred to assist hunters.
 As their name suggests, Labrador Retrievers are trained to hunt birds, mainly ducks, by retrieving them for their owners after they've been felled.
 Labrador's coats make them especially suited for cold-weather retrieving, as they have a double coat that repels water and keeps them warmed.
 They even have webbed feet, and a thick tail that acts as a rudder.
-Labs are also incredibly affectionate and make great family dogs
+Labs are also incredibly affectionate and make some of the best family dogs.

 2. Beagle